-Ticks are small arachnids, not insects.
+Ticks are small arachnids (spiders), not insects.
 Adult ticks have eight legs, a round-shaped body, and are usually 3 to 5 mm in length.
 They can be black, brown, or tan in color.
-Ticks live off the blood of animals, people, birds, reptiles, and amphibians.
-This is why Ticks are considered ectoparasites.
-When a Tick feeds off of an animal or human host, it can pass on a number of diseases.

 Ticks are usually found in forests, meadows, gardens and parks.
-They can attach to you and your dog when you brush up against them.
 Dogs can pick up ticks while walking through tall grass or crawling through shrubs.

 Ticks can survive the cold winter months by living underground.
 When it gets warmer outside, they immediately begin looking for hosts to feed on.

 How Does A Tick Bite?